 In May 2011, the FASB has issued ASU No. 2011-04, Fair Value Measurement (Topic 820) - Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs ("ASU 2011-04").
 This ASU represents the converged guidance of the FASB and the International Accounting Standards Board ("IASB"), collectively "the Boards", on fair value measurement and has resulted in common requirements for measuring fair value and for disclosing information about fair value measurements, including a consistent meaning of the term "fair value".
 The Boards have concluded the common requirements will result in greater comparability of fair value measurements presented and disclosed in financial statements prepared in accordance with U.S. GAAP and IFRS.
 The amendments to the FASB Accounting Standards Codification (Codification) in this ASU are to be applied prospectively.
 For public entities, the amendments are effective during interim and annual periods beginning after December 31, 2011.
-Early application by public entities is not permitted.
-Plan management is evaluating the impact of the ASU.
+The adoption did not have a material effect on the financial statements.